Macarthur Nature Photography Competition

 • $150 prepaid gift card for second place in each theme.

 When students fill out their entry form, all they need to do is specify their age and parent’s contact details to go in the running to win a prize for themselves in one of the three main categories.
-By adding their school’s details, the entry will be included in the School Prize as well.

-Announcement of winners
+Announcement of 2025 Winners

-• All entries will be available to view via Council’s website through Flickr.
+• All entries will be available to view via Council’s website through Flickr

 A substantial proportion of wildlife photography is undertaken in national parks and reserves.
 Commonwealth, State and Territory, and local government rules apply.